CiscoTestAutomation/genietrafficgen/docs/ixianative.rst

 3. [Optional] view_create_interval: Time to wait for custom traffic statistics view 'GENIE' to stabilize (if not previously created & stabilized).
 Default: 30 seconds.
 4. [Optional] view_create_iteration: Maximum attempts to check if traffic statistics view 'GENIE' is stable (if not previously created & stabilized).
 Default: 10 attempts.
 5. [Optional] loss_tolerance: Maximum difference between loss% of both profiles.
 Default: 2%.
-6. [Optional] frames_tolerance: Maximum difference between frames loss of both profiles.Default: 5 frames.
-7. [Optional] rate_tolerance: Maximum difference between rate loss of both profiles.
-Default: 2 pps.
+6. [Optional] rate_tolerance: Maximum difference between rate loss of both profiles.
+Default: 2 (packets per second).

 User's can set arguments for `compare_traffic_profile` in the `trigger_datafile` as shown below: